iGoLDeNZz/Movie/README.md

 ## Introduction
 This is an assignment handed to me on the 15th January 2019 to evaluate my knowledge on using API calls, handling lists and different data-structures, my coding logic and solving problem.
-I was presented with a various options on how I would like to implement my solution for the problem, I selected the 'iOS' path using swift language.
+I was presented with a various options on how I would like to implement my solution for the problem, I selected the `iOS` path using swift language.

 ### In This document I will explain:
 * How to Install the app on your iDevice